 If you would like to consult, please make a reservation by phone first.

 * Detailed information on consultation can be found here.

-As one of the efforts of medical institutions and the role that medical institutions should play, the university has medical staff who can take appropriate measures even in the field where prompt response in the event of a disaster is required, and a system that can respond instantly even in an emergency.
-Is in place.
+As one of the efforts of medical institutions and the role that medical institutions should play, our university has medical staff who can take appropriate measures even in the field where prompt response in the event of disasters is required, and has a system that can respond instantly even in an emergency in place.

 In the Niigata Chuetsu Earthquake that occurred in October 2004, we dispatched medical teams to the disaster-stricken areas such as Nagaoka City, which was heavily damaged, and solicited donations.
-I would like to introduce the efforts at that time.
+We would like to introduce our efforts at that time.

-Immediately after the Niigata Chuetsu Earthquake, Teikyo University worked to understand the damage situation at the site, and the following week, a medical relief team was formed and dispatched.
-The medical relief team consists of 3 doctors (1 Trauma and Resuscitation Center, 1 Internal Medicine, 1 Pediatrics), 2 nurses, and 4 clerks from Teikyo University Hospital, Teikyo Nagaoka Junior High School and Teikyo Nagaoka High School.
-Based in, we visited each evacuation center and conducted medical treatment activities.
+Immediately after the Niigata Chuetsu Earthquake, Teikyo University worked to grab the damage situation at the site, and the following week, a medical relief team was formed and dispatched.
+The medical relief team consists of 3 doctors (1 Trauma and Resuscitation Center, 1 Internal Medicine, 1 Pediatrics), 2 nurses, and 4 clerks from Teikyo University Hospital, and based in Teikyo Nagaoka Junior High School and Teikyo Nagaoka High School, they visited each evacuation center and conducted medical treatment activities.

 In addition, we quickly established a transfer account for donations, notified each facility of the Teikyo University Group, carried out activities to solicit donations, and sent them to Niigata Prefecture through the Yomiuri Shimbun.

 In the event of the Great East Japan Earthquake, Teikyo University Hospital also held a policy of respecting human life and emphasizing the victims, and provided relief and medical activities in and around the affected areas and accepted the victims.